GoogleChrome/developer.chrome.com/site/en/blog/faster-devtools-startup/index.md

 {% Partial 'devtools/banner.md' %}

 ## DevTools startup now is ~13% faster 🎉 (from 11.2s down to 10s)
-TL;DR; The result is achieved by removing a redundant serialization.
+The result is achieved by removing a redundant serialization.

 ## Overview
 While DevTools is starting up, it needs to make some calls to the [V8 JavaScript engine](https://v8.dev/).

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/Cj4F4MSl0yvhWmELEHIQ.svg", alt="DevTools starting up process", width="800", height="240" %}